Robin Lee Lovelace is a mixed-race African-American writer from Indiana who usually writes short fiction.

 A non-fiction essay that she wrote, called Different Times, Different Degrees, Same Shit appeared in the 2023 summer edition of Indiana Review.

-Robin has also placed or been shortlisted for numerous short story competitions.
+Robin has also placed or was shortlisted for numerous short story competitions.